mbb10324/react-onus/README.md

 # react-onus

-react-onus is a React component library to simplify the process of loading and error handling for assets within your project. react-onus offers a simple, effective, and smart approach to how we handle waiting on assets to load.
-Quickly create a better user experience, and faster development experience with react-onus.
+react-onus is a React component library designed to simplify the process of loading and error handling for assets like images, videos, fonts, and more within your projects.
+The library offers a simple, effective, and intelligent approach to managing the wait times associated with asset loading.
+Quickly create a better user experience, and achieve a faster development experience with react-onus.

 ## Installation